HajimeKawahara/autobop/README.md

 In your console, type

-autobop.py -band brown.band -sheet giant.abs -o giant.takt
+autobop.py -band brown.band -sheet giant.abs -o giant

 This makes a takt file (giant.takt) in the current directory.
 Start up your MIDI environment and set instruments.
 Then, use takt to connect MIDI.